catfact/z-carousel-paradox/readme.md

   - compander envelope and gain (already on a control bus, need to draw it)
   - current state of smoothed / slewed delay time

-- build out the other UI a tiny bit more. (e.g. i'd like to see final parameter values in real units, in addition to MIDI input values)
+- build out the other UI a tiny bit more. (e.g. i'd like to see final parameter values in real units, in addition to MIDI input values.)

 - maybe some state / preset management besides hardcoding things in the startup script